AOT-Technologies/forms-flow-ai-doc/new-doc/versioned_docs/version-7.0.0/Features/Internationalization.md

 ---

 This feature enables the user to add new language according to their preference.
-Currently we are providing you with these languages:
+Currently we are providing these languages out of the box:

 - Bulgarian
 - Chinese